Suryaprakashballe/world-happiness-analysis-dashboard/README.md

-# World Happiness Report – Data Analysis Dashboard

-## 📌 Overview
-This project analyzes the World Happiness Report dataset to understand the key socio-economic factors influencing happiness across countries and regions.
-The analysis includes data cleaning, exploratory data analysis, interactive visualizations, and a simple predictive model.

-## 🎯 Objective
-- Identify relationships between happiness score and factors such as GDP per capita, health, freedom, and social support
-- Compare happiness levels across different regions
-- Visualize insights using interactive dashboards

-## 📊 Dataset
-- Source: World Happiness Report
-- File: dataset.csv
-- Key attributes:
-  - Happiness Score
-  - Economy (GDP per Capita)
-  - Health (Life Expectancy)
-  - Family
-  - Freedom
-  - Trust (Government Corruption)
-  - Generosity
-  - Region

-## 🛠️ Tools & Technologies
-- Python
-- Pandas & NumPy
-- Plotly (Express & Graph Objects)
-- Scikit-learn
-- Jupyter Notebook

-## 🔍 Methodology
-1. Data cleaning and preprocessing
-2. Handling missing values and data type conversion
-3. Correlation analysis using heatmap
-4. Exploratory data analysis with interactive visualizations
-5. Predictive modeling using Linear Regression
-6. Dashboard creation using Plotly and HTML

-## 📈 Visualizations Included
-- Correlation heatmap of happiness factors
-- Scatter plot of GDP per Capita vs Happiness Score by Region
-- Pie chart showing average happiness score by region
-- World map displaying GDP per Capita with Healthy Life Expectancy as tooltip
-- Interactive HTML dashboard

-## 🧠 Key Insights
-- GDP per Capita and Healthy Life Expectancy show strong positive correlation with Happiness Score
-- Economically developed regions report higher happiness levels
-- Social factors such as family support and freedom significantly influence happiness
-- Predictive model shows economic and health indicators explain a major portion of happiness variance

-## ✅ Conclusion
-The analysis highlights that happiness is a multi-dimensional concept strongly influenced by economic stability, health, and social well-being.
-The dashboard provides an intuitive way to explore global happiness trends and regional disparities.

-## 📁 Files in Repository
-- `dataset.csv` – Dataset used for analysis
-- `World_Happiness_Analysis.ipynb` – Complete analysis and visualizations
-- `dashboard.html` – Interactive dashboard
-- `README.md` – Project documentation

-## 👤 Author
-Surya
+🌍 World Happiness Report Analysis & Dashboard
+🔍 Project Overview

+This project analyzes the World Happiness Report dataset using Python to understand the key factors influencing happiness scores across countries.

+The analysis explores the relationship between happiness and indicators such as GDP per capita, social support, healthy life expectancy, and freedom.
+The final insights are presented through an HTML dashboard for effective storytelling and visualization.

+🛠 Tools & Technologies

+Python – Data analysis and visualization

+pandas, numpy – Data cleaning and transformation

+matplotlib, seaborn – Visual analysis

+HTML – Dashboard presentation

+🧹 Data Cleaning & Preparation

+Handled missing and inconsistent values

+Standardized country and numeric indicators

+Prepared data for correlation and trend analysis

+📊 Key Analysis Performed

+Distribution analysis of happiness scores

+Correlation analysis between happiness and socio-economic factors

+GDP per capita vs happiness score comparison

+Regional analysis of happiness levels

+Identification of top and bottom performing countries

+🔑 Key Insights

+Countries with higher GDP per capita and strong social support tend to have higher happiness scores

+Healthy life expectancy shows a strong positive correlation with happiness

+Economic growth alone is insufficient without social and health factors

+Regional disparities play a significant role in overall happiness

+📈 Dashboard

+The final insights are presented using a Python-generated HTML dashboard, allowing users to visually explore trends and relationships across countries.

+📌 Conclusion

+This project highlights how data-driven analysis can uncover social and economic factors affecting global happiness and demonstrates the ability to translate analytical findings into an accessible dashboard format.